-No. Description of Exhibit 10.1 First Amendment to Agreement and Plan of Merger, dated as of April 4, 2023, by and among MedTech Acquisition Corporation, MTAC Merger Sub, Inc., and TriSalus Life Sciences, Inc. (1) 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of the Principal Executive Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of the Principal Financial Officer pursuant to 18 U.S.C.
-1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 Cover Page Interactive Data File (formatted as the Inline XBRL and contained in Exhibit 101)
+No. Description of Exhibit 3.1 Second Amendment to Amended and Restated Certificate of Incorporation.
+(3) 10.1 Second Amendment to Agreement and Plan of Merger, dated as of May 13, 2023, by and among MedTech Acquisition Corporation, MTAC Merger Sub, Inc., and TriSalus Life Sciences, Inc. (1) 10.2 Backstop Letter Agreement, dated as of June 7, 2023, by and between MedTech Acquisition Corporation and MedTech Acquisition Sponsor LLC.
+(2) 10.3 Promissory Note issued to MedTech Acquisition Sponsor LLC, dated June 15, 2023.(3) 10.4 Third Amendment to Agreement and Plan of Merger, dated as of July 5, 2023, by and among MedTech Acquisition Corporation, MTAC Merger Sub, Inc., and TriSalus Life Sciences, Inc. (4) 10.5 Form of Subscription Agreement.
+(4) 10.6 Letter Agreement, dated as of July 4, 2023, by and between MedTech Acquisition Corporation and MedTech Acquisition Sponsor LLC.
+(4) 31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) under the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) and Rule 15d-14(a) under the Securities DD 4 data Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of the Principal Executive Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the 22 244 Sarbanes-Oxley Act of 2002 32.2 Certification of the Principal Financial Officer pursuant to 18 U.S.C.
+1350, as adopted pursuant to Section 906 of the 404 INIC# Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH 101.CAL Inline XBRL Taxonomy Extension Schema Document Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.CAL 101.DEF Inline XBRL Taxonomy Extension Calculation Linkbase Document Inline XBRL Taxonomy Extension Definition Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document Inline XBRL Taxonomy Extension Label Linkbase Document 101.LAB 101.PRE Inline XBRL Taxonomy Extension Laber Linkbase Document Inline XBRL Taxonomy Extension Presentation Linkbase Document 101.PRE 104 Cover Page Interactive Data File (formatted as the Inline XBRL and contained in Exhibit 101) 104 Cover 1 age interactive Data 1 he (formatted as the filling ADAL and Contained in Exhibit 101)